mmgen/MMGenLive/README.md

 MMGenLive can be used as both an **offline signing wallet** and an **online tracking/transacting wallet** with a full or pruned blockchain.

+***MMGenLive is also an easy way to set up and run a full node, whether you choose to use the MMGen wallet or not.***

 ### There are two ways to install and run MMGenLive: